asseco-pst/dcs-icon-font/README.md

 dcs-icon-font --icons my-svg-icons
 ```

-(see the "src/config/wf-config.js") for more customization
+(see the "src/config/wf-config.js") for more customization.

 ## Code Example